Pirbright, Brookwood Circular

 A mix of canalside, farmland, heath and manicured gardens.

 Walk past the houses to the end of the road until you find a gate on the left into Brookwood Cemetery.
 Enter and turn right, then first left up what is known as Pine Avenue.
-Part way along on the right is the entrance to the American Military Cemetery - go through here.
+Part way along on the right is the entrance to the American Military Cemetery where you turn right.
 Check out the Bald Eagle on the top of the flagpole!
 Follow the middle track through the cemetery into the Commonwealth section and as you near the end of the graves look to your left and a group of Giant Sequoia trees around a monument and see elevated exit gates.
 Take one of the gates (usually the left is open) and turn right onto the track!

-Follow the track until you see a big metal fence and path to the station on the left.
+Follow the track until you see a big metal fence and path to the station on the left opposite a noticeboard.
 Walk up to the station gate and open it (it looks locked but it often isn't.)
 Walk through the tunnel to the other side, if the barriers are closed a station man will let you out.
-If the gate is locked press the green call button and the station man will release the gate lock for you.
+If the station gate is locked press the green call button and the station man will release the gate lock for you.

 Pass the next lock and reach Cowshot Bridge.
 Turn left here under the railway bridge.
 Cross the road to the opposite side.
 Look for the footpath sign to the right of the property entrance by the trees and follow the path to Vapery Lane.
 Turn left into this minor road where traffic should not be very busy.

-Cross the reserve on the narrow path towards the other side and exit via the rather tight gap in the posts and turn right.
+If you entered the first gate on the right, cross the reserve on the narrow path slightly aiming left towards the other side and exit via the rather tight 25cms gap in the posts and turn right.
 Areas are fenced off for livestock grazing the land to help the heather recover.
 Exit West Heath via the gates and cross the road onto the footpath/farm track and follow that through the Farm buildings.
+You should see Swallows and House Martins here in summer and from July, hundreds of Jackdaws gather in the fields.

-After the Farm pass the pond on the left with geese and ducks and, next on the right, you may see some rare breeds of pig wallowing in the mud.
-This long countryside path leads to a signposted cross roads where you take a left, following the bridleway in the straightest line you can until you join a vehicle track from the house.
+After the Farm pass the pond on the left with geese and ducks and, next on the right, you may see some rare breeds of pig wallowing in the mud and maybe sheep in the fields.
+This long countryside path leads to a cross roads after a low building on the left where you take a left, Following the bridleway stay slightly right at the next path split and cross over another path then carry on to join a vehicle track from the house.

-Keep in the same direction and keep following the vehicle track passing the backs of some houses to your right.
+Keep in the same direction and keep following the vehicle track you may see the backs of some houses to your right.

-Keep left onto Mill Lane, passing a post box and walk back into Pirbright on the metalled road.
+Keep left onto Mill Lane, passing a post box and walk back towards Pirbright on the metalled road.
 This is a quiet lane with some nice hedgerows and trees.
+To your right you may see some huge old dead oaks in the fields.
 Some of the houses have beautiful gardens with ponds worth a look for birds and butterflies in summer.
-To your right you may see some huge old dead oaks in the fields,
+After about half a kilometre (1/3 mile) after Manor Farm, watch for The Manor House sign on the left and a public footpath sign on the left, it starts as a driveway.

 Speckled Wood butterfly